 Bustle Digital Group also takes accusations of plagiarism from outside parties very seriously.
 Once a complaint is made, the same investigation process described above is initiated.

-Bustle Digital Group’s News verticals work in real time.
+Bustle Digital Group’s news sites work in real time.
 We report on the information that is available now, and acknowledge that there will be more to come, or that a particular story is a breaking, fast-changing news event.
 Any article discovered to contain inaccuracies will not be unpublished or hidden; instead, corrections will be made.

-Bustle, Elite Daily, Romper, and The Zoe Report readers are able to reach Bustle Digital Group editors by emailing Hello@bustle.com.
-This inbox is checked regularly and any information pertinent to Bustle, Elite Daily, Romper, or The Zoe Report articles is addressed.
+Bustle, Elite Daily, Romper, The Zoe Report, Flavorwire, Gawker, and Mic readers are able to reach Bustle Digital Group editors by emailing Hello@bustle.com.
+This inbox is checked regularly and any information pertinent to a brand's articles is addressed.

 Bustle Digital Group Editorial Masthead (Romper)